 There is a pressing need for communities threatened by over-policing and discrimination in the legal system to learn and apply these skills.
 When disproportionate policing targets communities of color, homeless youth, LGBTQ+ communities, and poor and working class people, the results of even minor offenses can disadvantage individuals for a lifetime and negatively affect entire communities.
 Knowing your rights is a tool to protect yourself and your community.

-The National Lawyers Guild’s Know Your Rights trainings teach people how to protect their federally-granted constitutional rights during encounters with law enforcement officers.
+The National Lawyers Guild’s Know Your Rights trainings teach people how to protect their constitutional rights during encounters with law enforcement officers.
 Training sessions are typically around one hour.

-• rights you have during different stages of interaction with law enforcement;
+• Rights you have during different stages of interaction with law enforcement;

-• what to do if you have a negative experience with a law enforcement officer.
+• What to do if you have a negative experience with a law enforcement officer.

-These trainings are presented by experienced attorneys to help people assert their federally-granted civil rights and interact with law enforcement with confidence.
+These trainings are presented by experienced attorneys to help people assert their civil rights and interact with law enforcement with confidence.
 Although the trainings pertain to common legal issues, the trainings are not intended as legal advice and do not establish an attorney-client relationship.

 Request a Training